1OlegShev1/GuitarMentor/docs/features.md

 ## Chord Progressions

-The Chord Progressions feature helps users learn common chord progressions, create their own, and instantly visualize any chord type using interval formulas.
+The Chord Progressions feature helps users learn common chord progressions, create their own, and instantly visualize any chord type using interval formulas, and hear them played back.

 ### Features: